Is your eczema cream making your eczema worse

 From prescriptions to over-the-counter to steroids, there are many types of eczema creams but could these actually be making things worse?

-Truly managing eczema involves tackling the root cause of the condition without limiting yourself to just the temporary alleviation of symptoms.
-Every prescription eczema cream you come across or otherwise should be compared to these goals to determine its true value.
+Truly managing the eczema cream involves tackling the root cause of the condition without limiting yourself to just the temporary alleviation of symptoms.
+Every prescription eczema cream you come across or otherwise should be compared to these goals to determine its true value of eczema cream.
+Let’s take a look at what those goals are, then see if traditional measure up.

 Goals for Healing Eczema